Frequently Asked Questions

 You are encouraged to setup a non-WWU email in your myWWU profile under Account Recovery.
 This will allow resetting your password without calling HelpDesk.
 If you are a recent student, this was done automatically for you.

-Navigate to mywwu.wallawalla.edu, click on "Sign In" to enter your WWU email address.
+Navigate to mywwu.wallawalla.edu, click on "Sign In" and enter your WWU email address.
 Click "Next".
-The webpage will take you to the Walla Walla University sign-in page.
-Click the "Forgot Your Password" link to reset your password.
+Then click the "Forgot Your Password" link to reset your password.
 This will send an email to your recovery email address with a link to reset your password.

 If you are still unable to login, please contact the HelpDesk at (509) 527-2317.
 They will be able to further assist with account troubleshooting and password resets.